nasa/webgs/README.md

     Note: I would not recommend fast forwarding at the beginning of the file.
 If you miss the flight plan messages, a flight plan will not show up on the map.

-### Merging .tlog files for multi-aircraft playback:
+### Merging .tlog files for multi-aircraft playback

     1. A Python3 script has been included for creating a .mlog file that webgs is capable of playing.
     2. It is located in webgs/ServerFiles/